camunda/camunda-docs/docs/apis-tools/administration-api/tutorial.md

   }
 ```

-4. In your terminal, run `npm run cli admin delete` to delete your client.
+4. In your terminal, run `npm run cli admin delete <client ID>`, where `<client ID>` is where you can paste the ID of the client you would like to delete.

 ## If you get stuck